Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So we can't do that in the future.

-We have to come together and huddle up and discuss what is our next play instead of, because we just went willy -nilly.
+We have to come together and huddle up and discuss what is our next play instead of because we just went willy-nilly.

-My belief is that if I were the campaign manager, I would have had Joe Biden and in the future any candidate on every news outlet.
+My belief is that if I were the campaign manager, I would have had Joe Biden, any in the future, any candidate on every news outlet possible the very next day, reiterating the questions from the moderator of that debate.

 But I think the football analogy covers any election dog catcher to the president.